ifotn/comp1006-lesson10-mon/README.md

     Deleting Data
     Input Validation
     Twitter Bootstrap for CSS

-After Reading Week we will extend this application in the following ways:

     Adding Authentication Requirements
     Creating a Shared Header and Footer
     Incorporating Error Handling

+In the upcoming weeks we will extend this application in the following ways:

     Adding File Uploads
     Search
     Comments and other 3rd Party Functionality